mako-framework/docs/02_routing_and_controllers/04_response.md

 ##### <a id="advanced:senders:event_stream">Event stream</a>

-The `EventStream` response sender allows you to send an [event stream](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to the client.
+The `EventStream` response sender allows you to send [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to the client.

 The closure passed to the `EventStream` constructor must yield at least one event.
 Each event may contain multiple fields.